 Opening up and getting a support system will help you get better.
 Validation and support are like a miracle drug or an anchor in the storm for anxiety.
 You don’t have to face this problem by yourself.

-You Can Have Peace
+You Can Have Peace With Anxiety Treatment

 The good news is that anxiety disorders are highly treatable.
 Most people who suffer from anxiety and get treatment are able to reduce or completely eliminate their symptoms after several months of therapy, and many notice improvement after only a few sessions.
-You or your child are not doomed to live with anxiety from now on.
+You are not doomed to live with anxiety from now on.
 Help is available.
-Sadly, only 36% of Americans with anxiety seek help, but those who do seek help get relief and go on to live normal, happy lives.
+Sadly, only 36% of Americans with anxiety seek treatment, but those who do seek help get relief and go on to live normal, happy lives.
 And so can you.

 You can be like the Apostle Paul, who wrote those words about not being anxious and having peace that passes comprehension.
 Did you know that he wrote those words from a Roman prison awaiting his execution?
 If ever there was a situation where anxiety would be off the charts, that was it.
 Yet, he had peace.
 No matter what your circumstances are, with God it is possible, to have peace.